I just bought a server, what do I need to know?

 How Do Crew Rooms work?

 At this time, only the server owner is able to customize each Crew Room individually.
 If you sell one to someone, you will need to meet with them onboard the ship in Chat Server mode to decide on customization options.
 Eventually we would like to be able to allow the owner of the Crew Room to do this themselves.
 Each server comes with 32 Crew Rooms that are individually tokenized but are still tied to your server by number.
 Think of them like condos in a building you own.
 You can sell them or give them away or just let people use specific rooms.
 It’s up to you.
 Just keep in mind that once you sell it it is no longer yours.
 If you have made customizations to it for the owner, leave them the way they are!
 Also, if you decide to sell your server, be sure to disclose to any potential buyers if any of the Crew Rooms have been sold.
 If you’re buying a server from someone be sure to ask about the ownership of the Crew Rooms!
 You will have to honor any sales or leases the previous owner made!

 How do XR75’s work?

-Each Disruption server/ship will come with 12 XR75 fighter ships.
-6 in the Launch Bay and 6 in the Cargo Bay.
+Each Disruption server/ship will come with 32 XR75 fighter ships.
+6 in the Aft Launch Bay and 24 in the Lower Launch Bay.

 If you own XR75 skins, as the ship owner, you will be able to skin your XR75’s one for one.
 In other words if you own 6 Green Hornet skins you will be able to apply them to 6 of the XR75’s.
 You can also opt to sell the skins to other server owners or individuals.